Department of Transport and Main Roads graduate program

 Who we are looking for

-We are looking for employees with a connection to community and country to contribute to protecting our great lifestyle and growing in a sustainable way.
+We are looking for employees with a connection to community and country to contribute to our department's vision and purpose.
 We are looking for applications from students who listen, learn and will embed their experience into local projects.

 We offer a variety of roles in some of the most beautiful regions of Queensland.
 Our program provides exposure to a wide variety of projects across the diverse landscape of Queensland.